asyncanup/asyncanup.github.io/_posts/2019-04-19-slackbot-in-a-tweet-1-ask-tough-questions.md

 # How do I use it?

-[Create a Slack app](https://api.slack.com/apps) in your own workspace.

-Add Slash commands per taste (`/is_it_true_that` is pretty generic) with Request URL: https://runkit.io/asyncanup/slackbot-is-the-president/3.0.0
-(or your own URL)
+Create a [new slash command](https://netflix.slack.com/apps/A0F82E8CA-slash-commands) in Slack, with the Request URL: https://runkit.io/asyncanup/slackbot-is-the-president/3.0.0 (or your own).

 # How do I modify it?